JohanSmet/lsim/docs/using_python_bindings.md

 LSim provides rudimentary Python 3 bindings to allow you to write test scripts for a circuit or even generate repetitive circuits programmatically.

 1. Build LSim with Python bindings enabled (`cmake -DPYTHON_BINDINGS=ON`)
 2. Make the resulting module available to Python.
-You could install it to your system but I just add the build directory the the PYTHONPATH environment variable
+You could install it to your system but I just add the build directory to the PYTHONPATH environment variable
 3. Profit.

 ## Testing a circuit